Technology Due Diligence is on the rise. Yet we are told that many investors struggle to understand the value of Tech DD.

-Tech Due Diligence is more than a list of questions
+Technology Due Diligence is more than a list of questions

-We also believe that running these technology assessments cannot be sold by partners and then delegated to junior staff.
-Instead, the people who assess technology need to have had C-Suite responsibility and sat on both sides of a PE deal.
+Instead, strong Technology Due Diligence assessors need to have C-Suite responsibility and sat on both sides of a PE deal.
 Ensuring they have the tech, people and commercial knowledge to make relevant observations and judgement.

 A tailored diligence scope is essential for success

-So instead of wading through hundreds of pre-defined questions, creating a high-level scope tailored to your deal is better.
+Instead of wading through hundreds of pre-defined questions, creating a high-level scope tailored to your deal is better.
 Typically this starts by understanding:

 Your Investment Thesis